shiki-ta/shiki-ta.github.io/moreaboutme/README.md

 <h1>I have a wide range of interests!</h1>

-I'm also a big fan of 3A games (like Black Myth: Wukong, The Witcher III, GTA, Tomb Raider, Hitman, etc.), handheld games (like Genshin Impact, the King's Glory, etc.), and tabletop games (Three Kingdoms).
+I would like to play 3A games (like Black Myth: Wukong, The Witcher III, GTA, Tomb Raider, Hitman, etc.), handheld games (like Genshin Impact, the King's Glory, etc.), and tabletop games (Three Kingdoms).
 I'm not a big fan of games, more often than not I play them to pass the time or find a topic to talk about with my friends.
 If you are a gamer but love to play, we could be good friends!
 The main games I currently play are: Black Myth: Wukong, Wipeout: Star Dome Railroad, LOLM, Battle of the Golden Shovels.

 I like to travel on the wrong side of the tracks!
 Love to go see some mountains and water, my dream is to be a warrior, although it may be caused by reading too many martial arts novels in junior high and high school.
 My favourite movie is **City Full of Gold**.
 I like travelling alone, or with no more than 3 people.